tarwn/lessthandot-hugo/blogs/content/posts/2011-11-30-anecdotes-about-sql-aka-post.md

 the face of the earth.</p>

-SQL Server isn&#8217;t easy nor hard to adapt it to any situation.
+SQL Server isn't easy nor hard to adapt it to any situation.
 This

 makes it a viable area for anyone to succeed in.
 As a complete